Changed by the Familiar: Encountering Missions in the New Testament

 Luke 10:2

-“The harvest is plentiful, but the workers are few.
-Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”
+“And he said to them, “The harvest is plentiful, but the laborers are few.
+Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest."

 How does knowing that the harvest is plentiful but the workers are few impact you?